 So, parent-teacher meetings must be seen as a platform to communicate and build a trusting relationship between the parent and the teacher, where the primary concern is the well-being and the development of the child.
-Asking the right questions to your child's teacher is one way of doing so.
-We give you some questions you should ask at a parent teacher meeting.

-If you want to approach a teacher after school hours for a problem your child is facing, make sure to take the teacher's permission to call him, before contacting him directly.
-If you respect and appreciate a teacher's work and space, he will also be more understanding of your parental problems.
-A teacher and parent partnership is one of the most valuable relationships you'll develop in your life, so make sure to nurture and respect it.
+If you want to approach a teacher after school hours for a problem your child is facing, follow the school protocols.
+If you respect and appreciate a teacher's work and space, they will also be more understanding of your parental problems.

 Comments